Damaso Espino: Los Angeles Dodgers (second stint)

 Espino signed a minor league contract with the Los Angeles Dodgers on June 23, 2013 and reported to AAA Albuquerque, where he appeared in 19 games and batted .333.
 On November 4, 2013, he elected free agency.

 Somerset Patriots

 On April 1, 2014, Espino signed with the Somerset Patriots of the Atlantic League of Professional Baseball.
 In 2014, Espino slashed .252/.274/.298 with 1 home run and 18 RBI in 70 games.

 Post-baseball career

 On January 19, 2015, Espino retired from professional baseball and joined the St. Louis Cardinals organization as an international scout.
 He is currently a Panama-based scout and international crosschecker, and was involved in the signing of Cardinals catching prospect Iván Herrera.

 Personal

-Espino's cousin Paolo plays for the Washington Nationals.
+Espino's cousin Paolo played six seasons in Major League Baseball.
 Espino played in the World Baseball Classic for Panama in both 2006 and 2009, with a total of three at-bats in the two series.
 Paolo was also on Panama's roster for the World Baseball Classic.